Home / Education / Understanding Educational Psychology’s Scope

 • Cognitive Processes: Educational psychologists delve into complex cognitive processes such as attention, perception, memory, problem-solving, critical thinking, and metacognition.
 By understanding how these processes work, educators can design strategies to enhance students’ thinking skills and support knowledge retention.

-Also Read: Reasons for Inequality in Girl Education in India
+Also Read: Causes of Inequality in Education in India

 3. The Learning Environment